abinnovator/Pokemon-Dust-Silver/README.md

 ## Demo gameplay

+**Controls**
+- Movement: WASD keys or arrow keys
+- Save game -Press  x to savhe the game
+- Doing battles and quing messages - space(stuff like npcs, signs,more to come).

 Steps to Play
  - Go to the first floor of the house and talk to mom.
  - navigate to0 the pokemon lab and meet proffeser oak to get your first pokemon.